Inspecting Data in the Debugger

 Debug | Windows | Locals) contains all variables that are in the current scope.

 Superglobals object always present in the Locals window.
-This is just a helper which contains all Superglobal variables, whicht are built-in variables that are always available in all scopes.
-More about superglobals in PHP manual.
+This is just a helper that contains all Superglobal variables, which are built-in variables that are always available in all scopes.
+To read more about superglobals go to PHP manual.

 The Autos window (